amindWalker/endeavor-assistant-ts/README.md

 * `Rust` version of this repository: [endeavor-assistant](https://github.com/amindWalker/endeavor-assistant)

 ## The Expected Result
+- [x] Rust makes most of the code base almost bug-free, with the exception of logic bugs (obviously, a code base can still contain logic bugs). [^0]
 - [x] `Rust` takes a "Data First" approach, making you take better decisions upfront while giving your IDE more information about your code (i.e. better integration with code completions) delivering incredible Developer Experience (DX) along the way.[^1]
 - [x] There is **no inheritance** in `Rust` by default.
 This is another way to avoid complex structures which lead to hard-to-catch bugs in runtime.
 If you need inheritance you can mimic this behavior by implementing `Traits`.[^2]
 - [x] `Rust` + `WebAssembly` provides faster, more secure, and predictable behavior (at compile-time) applications.[^3]
-- [ ] Better maintainable codebase in the medium or long term.[^4]
+- [x] Better maintainable codebase in the medium or long term.[^4]
-- [ ] Front-end and back-end in `Rust` keep high-level abstractions with readable modern functional programming concepts comparable to or better than `TypeScript`.[^5]
+- [x] Front-end and back-end in `Rust` keep high-level abstractions with readable modern functional programming concepts comparable to or better than `TypeScript`.[^5]
 - [x] Smaller cross-platform WASM bundles (binaries + dependencies).[^6]
 - [x] Super lightweight, secure alternative to Linux containers.[^7]
 - [x] Dramatic less memory and CPU usage (environment friendly while saving money and time).[^8] [^9]